Fun Activities Bring Your and your Dog Closer Together

 Create an Obstacle Course

 Setting up an obstacle course in your back garden is a great way to keep your dog entertained and a fun alternative to a dog activity club/training sessions.
-They’ll love jumping over obstacles, tunneling through different objects, and going in and out of things.
+They’ll love jumping over obstacles, tunnelling through different objects, and going in and out of things.
 Old tyres are perfect for this kind of thing!
 You could even use the obstacle course as a way to train your dog and you might even decide to start entering him in dog shows!

 A long hike in the countryside, full of fresh air is much better for you and your dog than your standard trot round the block.
 You’ll both have a wonderful time exploring and seeing new things and frolicking in the Autumn leaves is the best fun for dogs!